iamdevonbutler/parallaxbro/README.md

 ## Collections and elements

 Parallax *elements* are grouped into *collections*.
 A collection is a convenient way to apply behaviors to a group of elements.
 Properties such as: `top`, and `hide`, are applied to all elements in a collection.
-Collections are a useful in the development of parallax designs.
-For instance, they offer a convenient way to either hide or position sections of your content.
+Collections are a useful in the development of parallax designs; for instance, they offer a convenient way to either hide or position sections of your content.

 ## Multi parameter objects
 In the example above, the `hide` and `speed` options accept both simple Boolean / Number values or a keyed object.
-The object keys, we call them breakpoints, change the behavior of your program when the page's y-scroll position is === the breakpoint.
+The object keys, we call them breakpoints, change the behavior of your program when the pageYOffset position is == the breakpoint.
 Object values for options can be passed to both **collections and elements**.

 ```javascript
 c1.addElement('#wrapper', {